ewanlockwood/ewanlockwood/README.md

 ## Strategy Plane

-The purpose for this web application is to provide a site that offers services to help myself sell website templates to clients.
+The purpose of this web application is to provide a site that offers services to help myself sell website templates to clients.

 ## Scope Plane

-As the website on has one function, to show products, I chose to create one page to increase user experience.
+As the website only has a singular function, to show products, I chose to create one page to enhance user experience.

 ## Structure Plane

 ## Interaction Design
-The menus top left create and easier way for the user to navigate through the site.
+The menus at the top left of the screen create an easier way for the user to navigate through the site.

 ## Surface Plane